-The Board of Directors of Santumas Shareholdings plc met on Wednesday 17thAugust 2016, to approve the audited financial statements for the financial year ended 30th April 2016.
-The Board resolved that these audited financial statements be submitted for the approval of the shareholders at the forthcoming Annual General Meeting which is scheduled for Friday, 14th October 2016.
+The Board of Directors of Santumas Shareholdings plc has today, the 18thAugust 2017, approved the audited financial statements for the financial year ended 30th April 2017.
+The Board resolved that these audited financial statements be submitted for the approval of the shareholders at the forthcoming Annual General Meeting which is scheduled for Friday, 27 th October 2017.
 A Preliminary statement of annual results is being attached herewith.
 The financial statements can also be viewed on the company's website www.santumasmalta.com